Skip to content

 Is Chantilly Lace Warm or Cool

 Chantilly Lace is pretty neutral, but it does have a hint of warmth.
 It’s just enough to make you think “Oooh, that’s a nice white,” but not enough to detect anything else.
-It does NOT look the slightest bit creamy.
+It does NOT look the slightest bit creamy or yellow.

 Benjamin Moore Chantilly Lace Color Palette